centreon/centreon-documentation/versioned_docs/version-24.10/integrations/notifications/slack.md

 ### Step 3: Create notification commands

 1. Go to **Configuration > Commands > Notifications**, then click **Add**.
-2. Create a command that will post notifications for hosts and a command for services:
+2. Create a command that will post notifications for hosts and a command for services (replace the sample values by yours):

    * Example for a host: